 In patients with immunosuppression (including those with human immunodeficiency virus (HIV) infection) treated for intestinal strongyloidiasis, repeated ivermectin courses may be necessary.
 Adequate and well-controlled clinical studies have not been conducted in such patients to determine the optimal dosing regimen.
 Several treatments (i.e., at 2 week intervals) may be required and a cure may not be achievable.
 Control of extra-intestinal strongyloidiasis in these patients is difficult, however, suppressive therapy (i.e., once per month) may be helpful.

-After oral administration, ivermectin is excreted in human breast milk in low concentrations.
-Excretion in human breast milk after topical administration has not been evaluated.
+After oral administration, ivermectin is excreted in human breast milk in low concentrations; however, there is insufficient information to determine the effects of ivermectin on the breast-fed infant or on milk production.
 According to the manufacturer, treatment with oral ivermectin in mothers who are breast-feeding should only be undertaken when the risk of delayed treatment to the mother outweighs the possible risk to the newborn.
 Previous American Academy of Pediatrics (AAP) recommendations considered oral ivermectin to be usually compatible with breast-feeding.
-The amount of ivermectin present in human milk after topical application has not been studied; however, systemic exposure from topical ivermectin use is much lower than from oral use.
-According to the manufacturer, discontinue nursing or discontinue the topical cream, taking into account the importance of the drug to the mother.
+The presence of ivermectin in human milk after topical application has not been studied; however, systemic exposure from topical ivermectin use is much lower than from oral use.
+Consider the developmental and health benefits of breast-feeding along with the mother's clinical need for topical ivermectin and any potential adverse effects on the breast-fed infant from exposure to the drug or from the underlying maternal condition.
 Women who are breast-feeding while using topical ivermectin should avoid accidental transfer of ivermectin to the breast area where it might be directly ingested while nursing.

 The topical administration of ivermectin to infants and children should be under the direct supervision of an adult to prevent ingestion of the lotion.